 The doctors who see biochemical changes as the cause argue that nutritional treatment or medication is required.
 The Beat Fatigue Workbook - how to identify the causes (1988)People can become addicted to the biochemical changes brought about by heavy exercise.
 Times, Sunday Times (2006)These minerals may act as catalysts to biochemical processes in the body.
 The Hayfever Handbook - a summer survival guide (1988)One of the most significant is the harmful biochemical process caused by "free radicals".
 The A-Z of Beauty Treatment (1994)This vitamin plays a critical role in numerous biochemical processes, notably energy metabolism.
 The A-Z of Beauty Treatment (1994)A vast number of interlocking hormonal and biochemical changes result from smoking.
 The Beat Fatigue Workbook - how to identify the causes (1988)Protein is needed by the body for numerous biochemical processes, including repair activities and the generation of new cells.
 Lower Your Blood Pressure in 4 Easy Stages (1989)And if you deal only with the mental side of things, you're ignoring the biochemical and physiological changes that emotional trauma can bring.
-Times, Sunday Times (2009)Because our gastric contents include acid, which is vomited up with the food, bulimia induces more rapid and dangerous biochemical changes to the body.
-Know Your Own Mind (1991)There are many complex interacting possibilities as to the relationships between these and other biochemical changes, and a variety of symptoms may result, including extreme exhaustion.
+Times, Sunday Times (2009)There are many complex interacting possibilities as to the relationships between these and other biochemical changes, and a variety of symptoms may result, including extreme exhaustion.
 The Beat Fatigue Workbook - how to identify the causes (1988)

 Trends of 'biochemical'